Trusted WordPress tutorials, when you need them most.

 You may make your site more secure by removing unnecessary permissions from certain roles.
 For example, you might remove publishing permission from the Author user role, so Editors always have a chance to review new blogs before they go live.

-Add and Remove User Role Capabilities in WordPress
+Option 1: Add or Remove User Role Capabilities in WordPress

 The easiest way to edit user permissions in WordPress is by using the free Members plugin.
 This plugin allows you to customize the permissions for every user role, and even create completely new roles.